 I wanted to create a cookie I have never had before.
 I also wanted to pay homage to my heritage.
-Hazelnuts are used in a lot in Swedish desserts.
-I had some chocolate hazelnut spread in my pantry.
-I suggest you read every ingredient list for every item you purchase at a store.
-I have found several items that have the same label but have different ingredients listed on the back.
-I have almost purchased the wrong item at times.
-This cookie uses Birch Xylitol instead of Monk Fruit for those that can’t eat or don’t care for the taste of Monk Fruit.
+Consequently, Hazelnuts are used in a lot in Swedish desserts.
+In all honesty, I suggest you read every ingredient list for every item you purchase at a store.
+Believe it or not, I have found several items that have the same label but have different ingredients listed on the back.
+This cookie uses Birch Xylitol instead of Monk Fruit.
+It is for those that can’t eat or don’t care for the taste of Monk Fruit.

 Chocolate Hazelnut Cookies